reedy/ESP32-RevK/revk-settings.md

 There is also a short cut for a single setting, e.g. sending `setting/myapp/timeout` with a payload of `30` is the same, and changes one setting at a time.

+*Note that `setting/...` is the default, but the MQTT topics can be changed around to be `hostname/setting/...`*

 ## Seeing settings

 You can see settings by sending the `setting` command with no payload, e.g. `setting/myapp` might return `{"timeout":30,"a":1,"b":2,"c":3}`.
 If the settings would be too long they are split over more than one message, each a JSON object.